Subjects taught in 2022 will be in one of three delivery modes: Dual-Delivery, Online or On Campus.

 |Fees||Look up fees|

-Environmental law deals with pressing legal and social issues within Australia and the global society that range from biodiversity protection to waste reduction.
-This subject provides an overview of fundamental environmental law concepts and principles and it canvasses how law has evolved in response to global environmental challenges, such as climate change, as well as identifying where national regulatory reforms may be required.
-The subject equips students with a grounding in the principles of environmental impact assessment law by reference to the Environment Protection and Biodiversity Conservation Act 1999 (Cth).
-It examines the regulatory tools and approaches relevant to pollution control and biodiversity conservation – including offset models.
-In addition, this subject introduces international environmental law dealing with questions such as trans-boundary harm and World Heritage protection, as well as considering how international influences have shaped the direction of Australian environmental law.
+Environmental law deals with pressing legal and social issues within Australia and internationally that range from biodiversity protection to waste reduction.
+This subject provides an overview of fundamental environmental law concepts and principles, such as the precautionary principle.
+It charts the evolution of Australian environmental law in response to global environmental challenges, such as climate change, as well as national regulatory reforms.
+The subject equips students with a thorough grounding in environmental impact assessment law by reference to the Environment Protection and Biodiversity Conservation Act 1999 (Cth).
+It examines the regulatory tools and approaches relevant to pollution control and ecological protection– including market mechanisms and offset models.
+This subject introduces international environmental law; dealing with issues such as trans-boundary harm and World Heritage protection, that have shaped Australian environmental law.

 Principal topics include:

-- The expanding scope of environmental law – nationally and internationally – including transboundary regulation.
+- The scope of environmental law – nationally and internationally – including transboundary regulation.

 - The multidisciplinary character of environmental law and regulation that needs to respond to complex, multilevel environmental problems.

-- The diversity of environmental law approaches that cover a regulatory evolution from the common law through direct regulation to market measures and community engagement.
+- The diversity of environmental law approaches from the common law through direct regulation to market measures and community engagement.

-These themes will be illustrated by case studies in the following areas:
+These themes are illustrated by case studies in the following areas: